alfille/eMission/src/Packages.md

 # Packages Used

 All these packages are Open Source.
-The code is actually included on the site rather than from an external source which ensures availability and security.
+The client-side code is actually included in the repository rather than from an external source which ensures availability and security.

 ## Client Side